Top 14 Venture Capital Firms Investing in Mobile Startups

 Image of Jaws Ventures - Top VCs in Mobile

 Jaws Ventures is a Miami-based firm that provides growth capital to companies in the consumer and technology sectors.
-They invest from seed to early-stage venture rounds, supporting businesses as they scale.
+They invest across the early stages, from seed to venture rounds, backing businesses with strong growth potential.

-• Industries of focus: Consumer, E-Commerce, Hospitality, Internet, and Mobile
+• Industries of focus: Consumer, E-Commerce, Hospitality, Internet, Mobile

 • Founded: 2014

-• Notable portfolio companies: Rubicon, Parachute Home, Route, and Lytro
+• Notable investments: Rubicon Technologies, Parachute Home, Route, Lytro

 You can refer to their website here.